coder/coder/docs/contributing/frontend.md

 #### `jest.spyOn` with the API is not working

-For some unkown reason, we figured out the `jest.spyOn` is not able to mock the API function when they are passed directly into the services XState machine configuration.
+For some unknown reason, we figured out the `jest.spyOn` is not able to mock the API function when they are passed directly into the services XState machine configuration.

 ❌ Does not work